Dangerous ice storm, heavy snowfall, potential travel woes and power outages expected in the Southeast - KESQ

 By Alanne Orjoux, CNN

-A vicious winter storm will slice through parts of the Southeast Sunday, dropping freezing rain, ice and snow on cities and states that don’t normally see much of the white stuff.
+A vicious winter storm began slicing through parts of the US Southeast Sunday, dropping freezing rain, ice and snow on cities and states that don’t normally face such cold weather challenges.

-As many as 80 million people are under winter weather alerts from that region to the Northeast, CNN meteorologist Derek Van Dam said.
+Winter weather alerts extend across the eastern US — stretching over 1,400 miles from Mississippi to Maine — and the storm could impact as many as 80 million people, CNN meteorologists said.

 “This will certainly bring power outages in the area as winds gust over 40 mph,” he added.